davenkin/andy-springboot4-template/adr/005_unified_request_process_flow.md

 5. `EquipmentRepository` deletes the objects using `delete()`.
 You might be wondering why we need to first load the `Equipment` into memory then do the deletion.
 Will it be much simpler to directly delete by ID?
-The reason is that, before deletion, there might be some validations that need to happen, and also it might raise Domain Events.
+The reason is that, before deletion, there might be some validations that need to happen, and also it might raise DomainEvents.
 So, in order to ensure such possibilities, the whole `Equipment` object is loaded into the memory.

 ### HTTP request for querying AggregateRoot